Privacy Notice

 Where we possess appropriate information about you on file, we will attempt to verify your identity using that information.

-If it is not possible to identity you from such information, or if we have insufficient information about you, we may require original or certified copies of certain documentation in order to be able to verify your identity before we are able to provide you with access to your information.
+If it is not possible to identify you from such information, or if we have insufficient information about you, we will require original or certified copies of certain documentation in order to be able to verify your identity before we are able to provide you with access to your information.

-Sensitive personal information
+Special Category personal information

-‘Sensitive personal information’ is information about an individual that reveals their racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic information, biometric information for the purpose of uniquely identifying an individual, information concerning health or information concerning a natural person’s sex life or sexual orientation.
+We may process Special Category personal information’ where we have a legal basis for doing so, which is information about an individual that reveals their racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic information, biometric information for the purpose of uniquely identifying an individual, information concerning health or information concerning a natural person’s sex life or sexual orientation.

 Changes to our privacy policy